Jade-ux/Learn_English_In_South_Africa/README.md

 ### Responsive behaviour

 - The site uses Bootstrap's breakpoints to break down content for small, medium and large screens, to provide a good user experience on any device.
 I have also added media queries to some content to ensure these sections would be optimally displayed on any screen size.
+- The 3 Easy Steps section required different layouts for desktop and mobile and I have added media queries to break the content down for small screens so that the steps stack one under the other.
 - I have tested the site across various devices and browsers and using Chrome Developer tools and Mozilla developer tools, to ensure the content breaks at the points I intended for each screen size.
 - I have also tested each page of the site using [Google's automated mobile friendly test](https://search.google.com/test/mobile-friendly).
 The results showed the site is mobile-friendly, [see screenshot here](assets/user-stories/mobile-friendly-test.PNG).